-A Construction Millwright lays out, receives & installs machinery, mechanical equipment and other automated and robotic systems.
+A Construction Millwright lays out, receives and installs machinery, mechanical equipment and other automated and robotic systems.
 They work in the construction, commercial, manufacturing, and industrial industries; they often work in close association with people in other trades, such as instrument mechanics, ironworkers, pipefitters and electricians.
 Specifically, a Construction Millwright:

 An apprenticeship involves practical training provided on-the-job by a skilled worker, or trainer.
 The skills or competencies to be developed are set out by the trade’s Apprenticeship Training Standard and are recognized by the industry as being essential to the practice of the trade.